jrydval/MCP-Sample-Server-in-PowerShell/README.md

 If you encounter issues:

-1. Check Claude Desktop logs: `~/Library/Logs/Claude Desktop/main.log`
+1. Check Claude Desktop logs: `~/Library/Logs/Claude/mcp-server-powershell-mcp.log` and `~/Library/Logs/Claude/main.log`
 2. Verify PowerShell version: `pwsh --version`
 3. Test the server manually using the testing commands above
 4. Open an issue in this repository